paul-hammant/tbd/content/continuous-integration/index.md

 &mdash; *Agile* Steve Smith
 {{< /quote >}}

-## Daemons (not demons)
+## Continuous Integration - as defined

 For many years CI has been accepted by a portion of software development community to mean a daemon process that is watching the source-control repository for changes, and verifying that they are correct, **regardless of branching model**.

-However the original intention was to focus on the verification **single integration point** for the developer team. and do it daily if not more.
-The idea was for developers themselves to develop habits to ensure everything going to that shared place (many times a day) was high quality, and for the CI server to merely verify that high quality (nightly).
+However, the original intention was to focus on the verification **single integration point** for the developer team. and do it daily if not more.
+The idea was for developers themselves to develop habits to ensure everything going to that shared place many times a day was of high enough quality, and for the CI server to merely verify that quality, nightly.

 CI as we know it today, was defined by Kent Beck, as one of the practices he included in "Extreme Programming"[![](/images/ext.png)](https://en.wikipedia.org/wiki/Extreme_programming)